What is it?

 Celestyn was born profoundly deaf which has also affected his speech.
 Striving throughout his life to overcome his disability, he has worn hearing aids, has recently had cochlear implants and is undergoing speech therapy.
 His aspiration is to be able to hear and speak normally.

 His passion for aviation started when his father took him flying in a light aircraft as a young boy.
 Once he was older he would practice flying aircraft using a flight simulator on his computer, before later going on to college to study Aviation Operations.

-“I believe that learning to fly a real aircraft will change my life for the better.
-Even if I do not get my licence, the experience I will gain will help me find a career in the aviation industry which is my long term goal”
+“I want to say thank you to FSDP for giving me a scholarship.
+I had a great summer learning to fly a microlight aircraft !
+The experience I have gained will help me find a career in the aviation industry which is my long term goal. ”

 Sponsored by British Airways High Flight and trained with Shadow Aviation at Old Sarum

 On 30 October 1996 Mark, aged 16, was walking home from his first day of work experience when he was struck by an out of control car.
 He woke from an induced coma five weeks later attached to a ventilator helping him to breath, and unable to move.

 In 2012 his neuropathic left foot had become badly damaged and infected and so he had a below the knee amputation; he has spent the last four years learning to walk on his prosthetic leg.

 “The scholarship has been a completely uplifting experience in my life making me more mature and confident as a person.
 It was a big challenge but one I achieved success over with your help at FSDP.
 I wish to continue my involvement with the charity and try to offer my support to future scholars.”